alexandreepr/words-counter-api-with-fast-api/README.md

 # Words Counter

-This project is a solution to the Voxy code challenge using ReactJS and FastAPI.
+This project is a simple app to count words using ReactJS and FastAPI.

 ## Requirements